 Accommodation in Taupo

 Middle ($120-180 NZD): If you’re looking for some middle-priced accommodations, you can take a look at The Reef Resort – Heritage Collection.
 Situated only 9-minutes away from the beach, this resort even has a cool outdoor pool!
-You can also book your stay at Acacia Lake View Motel – situated only 300 meters away from Taupo center, this accommodation offers free WiFi and flat-screen TVs!
+You can also book your stay at Acacia Lake View Motel – located only 300 meters away from Taupo center, this accommodation offers free WiFi and flat-screen TVs!

-Budget (up to $120 NZD): The Lake Motel is an awesome budget motel because it offers free WiFi and even free bicycle hire!
+Budget (up to $120 NZD): The Lake Motel is an awesome budget motel because it offers free WiFi and even free bicycle hires!
 You can also book a room at Pouakani Apartment Taupo, where you will find both apartment and studio style accommodations!

 The chalet is located in a secluded place just 8 minutes away by car from Taupo center.
 It offers a fantastic view over Taupo Lake!

-The owners, Peter and Nina, left their corporate jobs in Wellington, sold everything there and moved to Taupo.
+The owners, Peter and Nina, left their corporate jobs in Wellington, sold everything and moved to Taupo.
 They now run this 5* boutique hotel and one can see that they really love what they are doing!